-As of 2019, the airport accommodates around 40,000 operations per year, and approximately 100 aircraft are based here.
-All hangar lots have been developed, but the City is exploring the potential for developing more hangar lots on the northeast end of the airport as part of an airport master planning process that began in 2018.
+As of 2019, the airport accommodates around 40,000 operations per year, and approximately 100 aircraft are based at the field.
+All hangar lots have been developed, but in April 2022 the City approved an airport master plan and airport layout plan that identifies the potential for developing more hangar lots on the northeast end of the airport.
 If you're interested in building a hangar at C29, please contact the airport manager at 608.836.1711.

 City officials expect the airport to embody the City's moniker as the "Good Neighbor City."
 To that end, the airport has established Noise Abatement Procedures with a Map and developed a Pilot Handbook to encourage pilots to reduce aircraft noise over certain residential areas.
 Complaints may be filed by calling (608) 836-6473 (same as (608) 83-NOISE) or using the online complaint form at right.